LiveStockInformation/livestock-api-sample-client-webapp/README.md

-# Livestock API Samples: Asp.Net Web App signing in users with Azure Active Directory B2C and calling a livestock Information systems API
+# Livestock API Samples: Asp.Net Web App signing in users with Azure Active Directory B2C and calling a livestock Information systems API ( Hello World API)

 > This sample is using MSAL.NET 4.x.